Is it serious? Pregnancy symptom checker

 What should I do?

-If you feel that something is wrong, or if you are worried about the baby, call your midwife or doctor to talk about it. -
+Call your midwife or doctor if you feel that something is wrong, or if you are worried about the baby.
+Do not worry about wasting anyone's time. -

 My midwife isn't listening